SFDO-Community-Sprints/Agentforce-Community-Prompts/README.md

 ## **Project Overview**

 This team was established during the Agentforce Nonprofit Community Sprint in December 2025\.
 It was initially formed to extend the Prospect Research Agent.
-During the course of our discovery, we identified several queries that a Nonprofit may likely use.
+During the course of our discovery, we identified several queries that a Nonprofit may likely use, which are documented as [Sample Prompts Library](https://github.com/SFDO-Community-Sprints/Agentforce-Community-Prompts/wiki/Sample-Prompts-Library).

 ## **Vision & Goals**